bjornregnell/ubuntu-tweaks/printer-papercut/README.md

-# Guide for Ubuntu 24.04 to install printer using LU Papercut
+# Guide for Ubuntu 24.04 to install printer using LU Papercut via Samba

 1. Install printer settings:
   * In terminal: `sudo apt install system-config-printer`